wellslight/hide-systems/README.md

 Part 2: Restoring the System

-8. Create a shell script (sudo nano) in the restoresystems folder: /home/pi/RetroPie/roms/restoresystems/restorenes.sh This is a location to store all of the shell scripts that restore hidden systems, you don't want them appearing in the retropie menu 			until you've actually hidden the system.
+Step 8.
+Create a shell script (sudo nano) in the restoresystems folder: /home/pi/RetroPie/roms/restoresystems/restorenes.sh
+		This is a location to store all of the shell scripts that restore hidden systems, you don't want them appearing in the retropie menu 			until you've actually hidden the system.
 This is why this shell script contains the system name in the title (nes), because all the 			systems restore scripts will be stored in this file.

 Copy and paste this script as your restorenes.sh: